n0m0r3pa1n/android-mvpvm/README.md

 - RecyclerView BindingAdapter that works with DataBinding and accepts ViewModel data and automatically updates the data
 - Adapter class which works with DataBinding and exposes a uiEvents variable which is responsible for emitting item clicks

+## More

+You can read more in this article [HERE](http://nmp90.com/2019/11/android-app-architecture-with-koin-mvpvm/).